Skip to main content

 Checkpoint 5.2.1.

 What order will the letters be printed in the program below?
-Arrange the blocks in the correct order
+Trace the execution by hand and arrange the blocks in the order the output would be printed.

 #include <iostream>